rbenrax/upyOS/README.md

 On upyOS boot, /etc/init.sh will launch system start up commands, you can remove commands you don't need and make the boot as fast as you want, as well as, include commands or programs that you need run on statup.

-On upyOS exit, /etc/end.sh will be lanched to send commans to disconnect os close process.
+On upyOS exit, /etc/end.sh will be lanched to send commans to disconnect os close processes.

 The system can be extended with external commands and programs with the aim of keeping the memory footprint as low as possible, because the ram is quite small but the flash is big enough, every program to be executed must define a "def __main__(args):" function.